ecomfe/echarts-stat/README.md

 	...
 	xAxis: [{
 		type: 'value',
-		// this must be set, otherwise barWidth and bins width
-		// can not corresponding on
+		// this must be set as true, otherwise barWidth and bins width can not corresponding on
 		scale: true
 	}],
 	...